-MEDICAL CONTROL BOARD

-Michael Smith, MD, FACEP, Chair St. John Medical Center

-Chad Borin, DO, FACOEP, Vice Chair St. Anthony Hospital

-Curtis Knoles, MD, FAAP, Secretary OU Medical Center - Children's

-Roxie Albrecht, MD, FACS OU Medical Center - Trauma

-Russell Anderson, DO Hillcrest Hospital South

-Mark Blubaugh, DO, FACOEP OSU Medical Center

-Brandon Boke, MD OU Medical Center

-Barrett Bradt, MD St. Francis Hospital

-Jeffrey Dixon, MD, FACEP Hillcrest Medical Center

-John Nalagan, MD, FACEP Mercy Health Center

-David Smith, MD

-Baptist Medical Center

-OFFICE OF THE MEDICAL DIRECTOR

-David Howerton, NRPDirector of Clinical Affairs -

-Western Division

-Duffy McAnallen, NRPDirector of Clinical Affairs -

-Eastern Division

-Matt Cox, NRP

-Director of Critical Care Analytics

-Jennifer Jones

-Executive Assistant

-Dinorah Rivera

-Data Analyst

-Jamil Rahman

-Director of Health Information Systems

-Jeffrey M. Goodloe, MD, NRP, FACEP Medical Director April 26, 2016

-To: All professionals in the EMS System for Metropolitan Oklahoma City and Tulsa

-From: Jeffrey M. Goodloe, MD, NRP, FACEP

-Medical Director

-Re: New Data: Cardiac Arrest Survival for 2014 = 38.6%

-I am pleased to share that the cardiac arrest outcomes analysis has now been completed for Calendar Year 2014.
+MEDICAL CONTROL BOARD Michael Smith, MD, FACEP, Chair St. John Medical Center Chad Borin, DO, FACOEP, Vice Chair St. Anthony Hospital Roxie Albrecht, MD, FACS OU Medical Center - Trauma Russell Anderson, DO Hillcrest Hospital South Mark Blubaugh, DO, FACOEP OSU Medical Center Brandon Boke, MD OU Medical Center Barrett Bradt, MD St. Francis Hospital Jeffrey Dixon, MD, FACEP Hillcrest Medical Center John Nalagan, MD, FACEP Mercy Health Center Keri Smith, DO Integris Southwest Hospital David Smith, MD Baptist Medical Center OFFICE OF THE MEDICAL DIRECTOR David Howerton, NRP Director of Clinical Affairs - Western Division Duffy McAnallen, NRP Director of Clinical Affairs - Eastern Division Matt Cox, NRP Director of Critical Care Analytics Jennifer Jones Executive Assistant Dinorah Rivera Data Analyst Jamil Rahman Director of Health Information Systems Curtis Knoles, MD, FAAP Assistant Medical Director Jeffrey M. Goodloe, MD, NRP, FACEP Medical Director To: All professionals in the EMS System for Metropolitan Oklahoma City and Tulsa From: Jeffrey M. Goodloe, MD, NRP, FACEP Medical Director September 6th, 2016 Re: New Data: Cardiac Arrest Survival for 2015 = 33.3% I am pleased to share that the cardiac arrest outcomes analysis has now been completed for Calendar Year 2015.
 As many of you well know, we chose to rapidly accelerate the Office of the Medical Director's cardiac arrest resuscitation analysis program in 2013, highlighting individual case analysis using the CodeStat software platform.
 The data that is sent by you from the LifePak monitor/defibrillators after each cardiac arrest encounter results in our ability to give you meaningful feedback about chest compression rates, fraction of time in which chest compressions occurred, and ventilation rates.
 In the instances of defibrillation, we are able to accurately depict both pre and post-shock pauses.
 All of these elements of resuscitation care have been directly linked to improving outcomes.
 All of these individual cases have resulted in a much more detailed picture of what is actually occurring on the streets in the EMS System for Metropolitan OKC and Tulsa.
-Many thanks to Howard Reed, formerly with the Office of the Medical Director, for initiating the individual feedback reports and now to Matt Cox in my office for continuing those reports and for getting us back on track in yearly analysis.
-You can expect that Calendar Year 2015 cardiac arrest outcomes data will be released in the early fall of this year and we will be on track for 2016 data release in the 2017 Spring.

-Now, for the 2014 results:
+Many thanks to Howard Reed, formerly with the Office of the Medical Director, for initiating the individual feedback reports and now to Matt Cox in my office for continuing those reports and for getting us back on track in yearly analysis with the assistance of Dinorah Rivera and Dr. Jamil Rahman.
+You can expect that Calendar Year 2016 cardiac arrest outcomes data will be released in the early spring of 2017 and that we will remain on track for the years to follow.
+Now, for the 2015 results: